Laurence Clark (comedian): Television

 Clark has appeared on "Are You Having A Laugh?
 TV and Disability" (BBC2); The Heaven and Earth Show (BBC 1); Embarrassing Bodies (Channel 4); The London Programme (ITV); The Shooting Party (Channel 4) and I'm With Stupid (BBC 3).
 In October 2004 he was a reporter on Newsnight (BBC 2), presenting a short film about disability and the UK Abortion Act.
-Clark and his family are the subject of a documentary film as part of BBC 1's Beyond Disability season called ‘We Won't Drop the Baby’ to be screened on 25 March 2012 on BBC 1, narrated by David Tennant.
+Clark and his family are the subject of a documentary film as part of BBC 1's Beyond Disability season called ‘We Won't Drop the Baby’ to be screened on 25 March 2012 on BBC 1, narrated by David Tennant..
+He wrote two episodes of Gifted for Black Camel Pictures and Media Valley in 2025.

 Stage

 On stage Clark has acted with Graeae Theatre Company, playing Richard in their forum theatre play The Trouble with Richard.
 He also appeared in David Thacker’s A Midsummer Night's Dream at Bolton's Octagon Theatre, about which The Guardian said "his wheelchair-assisted Wall is indeed 'the wittiest partition that I ever heard discourse.'"

+In 2026 Clark's comedy Cured premiered at Liverpool's Royal Court Theatre, the play tells the story of four young disabled Scousers on a pilgrimage to Lourdes and is based on Clark's own experiences of visiting Lourdes as a teenager.
+The play was directed by inclusive company Birds of Paradise, with whomed Clark had previously work whilst performing in Purposeless Movements.